bebopjmm/starfinder-campaigns/againstAeonThrone/Team/tsemkish.md

 ### Feats

-- **Mystic Strike**: Shero's melee and ranged attacks count as magic for the purposes of bypassing damage reduction and other situations, such as attacking incorporeal creatures.
+- **Mystic Strike**: T'semkish's melee and ranged attacks count as magic for the purposes of bypassing damage reduction and other situations, such as attacking incorporeal creatures.

 ### Augmentations